Morocco optimistic about qualifying for the FIFA World Cup final | Africanews

 "You might think I'm crazy, but we want to get to the final of the World Cup," he said.
 "We aren't satisfied with reaching the semi-final and of being the first African team to do that.
 We are ready to give everything to pull off an upset, as we did against Belgium, Croatia, Spain and Portugal."

-47 year-old Regragui, who only took over the lead coaching role with the national side in August, is under no illusions about the task ahead, facing the likes of Kylian Mbappe and Antoine Greizmann, but is equally certain that Morocco have a great chance in the game.
+47-year-old Regragui, who only took over the lead coaching role with the national side in August, is under no illusions about the task ahead, facing the likes of Kylian Mbappe and Antoine Greizmann, but is equally certain that Morocco have a great chance in the game.

 "We're facing the best team in the world," he said. " But this is a cup match after all.
 It's a knockout game.
 And when you have desire, commitment and the support of your crowd, then you can win it."////